jaegeste/fem-course/docs/02_installation_erste_schritte.en.md

 ---

-### Coupling ANSYS with Creo

-A direct bidirectional link between ANSYS and PTC Creo is possible.

-_1._  Install Creo and the HFU CAD environment as described in the relevant guide.
-_2._  Use the **ANSYS CAD Configuration Manager** to set up the associative Workbench interface.
-_3._  The setup must be run **as administrator**.

----

 ## Getting Started with ANSYS Workbench

 This information is intended to help you get started with ANSYS Workbench.
 Before performing any simulations, a project must be created, the analysis type selected, geometry imported or created, and material properties defined.